vincor-qc/notes/history/civil-rights-in-us/13th-amendment.md

 > "[A]ll persons held as slaves within any States, or designated part of the State, the people whereof shall be in rebellion against the United States, shall be then, thenceforward, and forever free."

 - Up to 1862, Lincoln, despite being a lifelong opponent of slavery, was conflicted as to how precisely to deal with the matter
-- Became convinced that emancipating (i.e., setting free) slaves in Southern states would be a sound strategical move and would help the North win the war
+- Became convinced that emancipating slaves would help the North win the war
 - As the proclamation applied to states outside Lincoln's control at the time, it had very little effect on actually freeing slaves and was therefore mostly symbolic

 ## Ratification